pkp/pkp-docs/dev/documentation/en/getting-started.md

 ## Branches

 Published versions of the software can be found in branches in the git repository.
-For example, run the following command to check out version 3.3.0 of the software.
+For example, run the following command to check out the latest 3.3.0-x version of the software.

 ```
 git checkout stable-3_3_0